Conditions of admission

 certificate of German language skills.
 See here for more information about the required German language skills.

-- APS certificate for applicants from Vietnam, China and Mongolia (original)
+- APS certificate for applicants from India, Vietnam and PR of China (original)

 |Deadline for applications